norvig/paip-lisp/docs/chapter8.md

 {:.h1hd}

 So far, the algebraic manipulations have been straightforward.
-There is a direct algorithm for Computing the derivative of every expression.
+There is a direct algorithm for computing the derivative of every expression.
 When we consider integrals, or antiderivatives,[2](#fn0015) the picture is much more complicated.
-As you may recall from freshman calculus, there is a fine art to Computing integrals.
+As you may recall from freshman calculus, there is a fine art to computing integrals.
 In this section, we try to see how far we can get by encoding just a few of the many tricks available to the calculus student.

 The first step is to recognize that entries in the simplification table will not be enough.